 Practicing to a click

 I think that bands should both practice and perform live with a metronome.
-You need to get very used to playing and keeping in time.
+You need to get used to playing and keeping in time with the rhythm.
 This can be particularly difficult with very intricate rhythms and songs.

 Learning to drown out the metronome sound